named-data/jndn/INSTALL.md

     mvn package

-This builds the default profile "with-protobuf" which puts jndn-<version>.jar in the 'target' folder, and the javadoc files in 'target/apidocs'.
+This builds the default profile "with-protobuf" which puts jndn-<version>.jar in the 'target' folder.
 The jar file includes ProtobufTlv and other classes so that your deployed application needs the Google Protobuf library.
 To build without this dependency, enter:

     mvn package -P without-protobuf